diethardsteiner/diethardsteiner.github.io/_posts/2015-07-27-Events-and-Snapshot.md

 Both the **snapshot** as well as the **accumulating snapshot** rely on a fact table.
 You can think of them as alternative views on the same data, which allow to answer a different set of questions.

 ## Snapshot

-A snapshot allows us to easily check at which stage a certain item is: A classic example is an item being delivered from your online merchant to your doorstep.
+A snapshot allows us to easily check at which stage a certain item is on a given day: A classic example is an item being delivered from your online merchant to your doorstep.
 It's a **predefined process** with **given steps**.
 A classic **Kimball** style **snapshot** would list the ID of your order, any dimensions, a date or timestamp for each of the steps (e.g. *Package ready to be dispatched*, *Arrived at local distribution centre* etc) and there would be a counter of `1` for each of the steps completed.
 The table row gets updated as the delivery progresses.
 This works fine for processes that are more of a static nature.

-Here an extremely simplified example: The object with id `20` just enters **step 1** in our process, hence we insert a new record populating the respective fields:
+Here an extremely simplified example: The object with id `20` just entered **step 1** in our process, hence we insert a new record populating the respective fields:

 id | dim_a | step_1_started_tk | step_2_started_tk |step_1_count |step_2_count